OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 ### Is the dashboard green?

 Octopus will attempt to automatically deploy the current releases for the environments that are appropriate for a machine.
-The current release is the one that was most recentlyÂ *successfully*Â deployed as shown on the project dashboard.
+The current release is the one that was most recently *successfully* deployed as shown on the project dashboard.

 - Octopus will not automatically deploy a release if the deployment for that release was not successful (this can be a failed deployment or even a cancelled deployment)
-- If the initial deployment of a release was successful but an automatic deployment of that release fails,Â **Octopus will stop automatically deploying that release**.
+- If the initial deployment of a release was successful but an automatic deployment of that release fails, **Octopus will stop automatically deploying that release**.

-You will need you to complete a successful deployment again before auto-deployments can continue for the given release, or configure anÂ [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md).
+You will need you to complete a successful deployment again before auto-deployments can continue for the given release, or configure an [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md).

 ### Investigate the diagnostic logs